AdesholaAfolabi/demand_side_platform_ctr/README.md

 ## Expected Output

-The expected output of this application are probability scores of users which indicate their individual propensities to click on a Campain Advert.
+The expected output of this application are probability scores of users which indicate their individual propensities to click on a digital campain Advertisement.
 This users are ranked on a scale of 0 - 1.
 Users with high probabilities have high propensity to click on the campaign adverts while users with low probabilities have low propensity.

 ## Setup